 William Oliver Baker Award Dinner

-- Sustained excellence in their contribution to national security affairs over a considerable period of time or a single achievement of extraordinary merit
+- Sustained excellence in their contribution to intelligence and national security affairs over a considerable period of time or a single achievement of extraordinary merit;

-- Contribution in the scientific and technical disciplines or in other fields essential to the enhancement of national security interests
+- Contribution in the scientific and technical disciplines or in other fields essential to the enhancement of intelligence and national security interests;

 - Technical enhancement of unusual significance, management proficiency of a high order, or development or application of techniques that permit cost savings of substantial magnitude.